conan-io/conan-io.github.io/_posts/2019-09-27-package-id-modes.markdown

 corresponding to ``fmt`` changes but the one of the consumer recipe doesn't.

-With the ``semver_direct_mode``, as long as the _major_ doesn't change, we can modify the dependencies as much as we want: we can modify options to activate features or switch behaviors, we can use different linking options,... it all depends on the library writer.
+With the ``semver_direct_mode``, as long as the _major_ doesn't change, we can modify the transitive dependencies (even add or remove them) as much as we want: we can modify options to activate features or switch behaviors, we can use different linking options,... it all depends on the library writer.
 There are many degrees of freedom under the same package ID of our library.
 We won't be able